 Planning for Summer 2014

-If you have always wanted to visit the Edinburgh Festivals but have never managed before, or if you have been every year and are already dreaming of next summer, now is the time to plan for your summer festivals break.
+Whether you've always wanted to visit the Edinburgh Festivals but have never managed before, or if you have been every year and can't wait to come back, it's never too early or late to plan for your summer festivals break.

 Although tickets are often available until minutes before some shows, a bit of forward planning will help you choose when to visit and get tickets for the things you definitely want to see.